7 Best Renters Insurance Companies in Iowa 2025

 amica-renters-insurance-iowa

-Amica is one of the oldest companies on our list has gotten its start all the way back in 1907.
+Amica is one of the oldest companies on our list and started in 1907.

 We chose Amica for our list because they have an array of riders that make it easy to customize your renters insurance.

-We also like that the cost is lower than average, and there is no upper limit for renters insurance coverage.
+We also like that the cost is lower than average, and renters insurance coverage has no upper limit.

 Read a full Amica renters insurance review.